Boat Rental in Miami

 Look for boat rentals near you!
 Whether in Miami or anywhere in the world.
 Enjoy your private day on the water with luxury yacht rentals and more!

 Typically, Miami’s weather is a blissful year-round and beats all other mainland US destinations when it comes to warm winters.
 The winter temperatures average approx. 75 to 77 °F and during the nighttime, the temperature averages 60 °F. This tends to be the norm during the winter, though daytime temperatures have been known to exceed 80 °F!

 Summertime temperatures range in the 90s with plenty of humidity, too.
 Watch out for June and September which are subject to lots of showers!
 Though the rain isn't something that should put you off from a boat rental, the intermittent sunshine of Miami dries you out quickly in case you want to swim during your boat adventure!

 The wind is light and breezy in the summertime, though from autumn to spring, there is an eastward-flowing cycle.
 Usually, it tends to complete its full cycle within three to four days.
 This pattern usually repeats itself throughout the winter season.

 Miami International Airport (MIA) is only approx. 7-8 miles away from Coconut Grove and Downtown Miami and 13 miles from Miami Beach.
 You can get a taxi, or alternatively public transport.
-Miami has metrobus, metrorail and also tri-rail, so there’s plenty of public transport to go round to help reduce those CO2 emissions!
+Miami has plenty of public transportation such as the metrobus, metrorail and also tri-rail, for those who want to help reduce those CO2 emissions!